rust-lang/book/second-edition/src/ch17-02-trait-objects.md

 going to talk about supertraits in more detail in Chapter 19.

 `Foo` requires `Self` to be `Sized`, and therefore is not allowed to be used in a trait object like `Box<Foo>`.
-This is because it wold be impossible to implement the trait `Foo` for a trait object like `Box<Foo>`: trait objects aren’t sized, but `Foo` requires `Self` to be `Sized`.
+This is because it would be impossible to implement the trait `Foo` for a trait object like `Box<Foo>`: trait objects aren’t sized, but `Foo` requires `Self` to be `Sized`.
 A type can’t be both sized and unsized at the same time!